 How Digital Cameras Process ImagesJuly 7, 2018

 What's up, everybody!
 Today we're talking about how digital cameras convert raw images, like this one, into natural-looking pictures, like this one.
 It's natural to think that what we see on a display is what the camera actually sees right at the sensor.
 That's not really the case.
-You wouldn't wanna look at a picture that comes directly from the sensor.
+You wouldn't want to look at a picture that comes directly from the sensor.
 Several steps of processing need to be done before it looks natural to us.

 First, the sensor doesn't really see the colors.
 Before the photons hit the sensor and create a current, they go through a filter, a physical color filter, called a color filter array.
 So, in that sense, there is no such a thing called #nofilter if you are using a digital camera.
 All those pictures tagged as #nofilter on Instagram?
 That's a big lie.